aaron9652/Approachable-Geek-Coding-Project/README.md

 Run ```npm install```, this will download any needed packages or dependencies for the project.

+Some packages and dependencies may not install with the application.
+The following are some instructions for further set-up of the application.

+* Install Angular DevKit ```npm install @angular-devkit/core```
+* Install Firebase ```npm install firebase```
+* Install status bar ```npm install @ionic-native/core```
+* Install web-view ```cordova plugin add cordova-plugin-ionic-webview```
+* Install whitelist ```cordova plugin add cordova-plugin-whitelist```

+If other packages happen to be missing from the project and your build fails, they can be added through node.js.

 Start Android Studio and start one of your virtual devices.

 After our virtual device is started and connected to the internet, we can run ```ionic cordova emulate android``` in our command line that is navigated to our project.
+This will build our project and run it through our virtual device.